-Some groups are still under-represented in our university and we want this to change.
-We want to attract potential from wherever it is found, and to be a magnet for talent regionally, nationally and internationally.
+Our aim is to inspire and enable talented minds to reach extraordinary futures, at Oxford and beyond.
+We know that some groups are still under-represented at our University, and we are committed to changing this.
+We are determined to attract potential from wherever it is to be found, and to be a magnet for able students regionally, nationally and internationally.

 The University has access targets which form part of the Access and Participation Plan between the University of Oxford and the Office for Students.
 Our Access and Participation Plan is available to download.